My Hometown (Introduction) [Springsteen on Broadway]

 We also had front row seats to watch the townsmen in their Sunday suits carry out an endless array

-Of dark wooden boxes to be slipped into the rear of the Freeman's Funeral Home long black Cadillac
+of dark wooden boxes to be slipped into the rear of the Freeman's Funeral Home long black Cadillac

 For the short ride to Saint Rose Cemetery Hill on the edge of town.